matheus-fatguys/jankenpo.htm/README.md

 In this game, the you will try to beat the Numenta's algorithm that's based on the current state of science knowlegde about intelligence and the human neocortex.

-The more you play, the more HTM you'll know patterns, the more it will be difficult to beat him.
+The more you play, the more HTM you'll know your patterns, the more it will be difficult to beat him.

 Its simple interface shows you how surprised HTM is about each of your choices(The more you play the less you'll surprise him).